nixworks/public/news/2005/11/10/index.md

 ##### Liberian presidential election
 ### [ Liberian presidential election: Ellen Johnson-Sirleaf wins the Liberian presidential run-off election in Liberia, defeating George Weah.
 Johnson-Sirleaf becomes the first-ever elected female head of state in Africa. ](/news/2005/11/10/liberian-presidential-election-ellen-johnson-sirleaf-wins-the-liberian-presidential-run-off-election-in-liberia-defeating-george-weah-jo.md)
-_Context: Liberia, head of state, run-off election, Liberian presidential election, Africa, George Weah, Ellen Johnson-Sirleaf_
+_Context: Africa, Ellen Johnson-Sirleaf, Liberia, head of state, Liberian presidential election, George Weah, run-off election_

 ##### 2005 levee failures in Greater New Orleans
 ### [ 2005 levee failures in Greater New Orleans: An Investigations of the 17th Street Canal, whose failure flooded much of New Orleans, Louisiana in the wake of Hurricane Katrina, show that metal pilings were seven feet shallower than engineering specifications. ](/news/2005/11/10/2005-levee-failures-in-greater-new-orleans-an-investigations-of-the-17th-street-canal-whose-failure-flooded-much-of-new-orleans-louisian.md)